remembrance-agent/remembrance-agent-desktop/README.md

-# remembrance-agent-desktop
+# Remembrance Agent Desktop GUI

-Desktop GUI for Remembrance Agents.
-Based on research by Bradley Rhodes and MIT Media Lab.
+\> Desktop graphical user interface (GUI) for Remembrance Agents.
+\> Based on research by Bradley Rhodes and MIT Media Lab.
+\> Written in pure Java.
+\> Available on Windows, macOS, and Linux.

 [![Build Status](https://github.com/remembrance-agent/remembrance-agent-desktop/workflows/Java%20CI/badge.svg)](https://github.com/remembrance-agent/remembrance-agent-desktop/actions?workflow=Java+CI)

+## Background

+ From [[Rhodes 1996]](./docs/papers/rhodes1996.pdf)'s Abstract:

+> The Remembrance Agent (RA) is a program which augments human memory by displaying a list of documents which might be relevant to the user’s current context.
+Unlike most information retrieval systems, the RA runs continuously without user intervention.
+Its unobtrusive interface allows a user to pursue or ignore the RA’s suggestions as desired.

+RAs were originally implemented as an extension for the Emacs text editor by [[Rhodes 1996]](./docs/papers/rhodes1996.pdf). [[Rhodes 1997]](./docs/papers/rhodes1997.pdf) took this one step further by integrating the RA with head-worn displays.
+However, as of 2020, the use of Emacs or head-worn displays is not widespread.
+(Only 4.5% of developers use Emacs according to a [2019 survey of Stack Overflow users](https://insights.stackoverflow.com/survey/2019#technology-_-most-popular-development-environments).)

+This `remembrance-agent-desktop` project recognizes that 1) RAs are powerful tools and 2) to enable widespread use of RAs, they must be available in a form accessible to a wide range of users outside of just tech-savvy folks.
+A desktop GUI fills this gap.

-This package uses the [`remembrance-agent` engine package](https://github.com/remembrance-agent/remembrance-agent) to implement a desktop-based remembrance agent client.
+This package uses the [`remembrance-agent` Java package](https://github.com/remembrance-agent/remembrance-agent) to provide a desktop-based interface to a remembrance agent.
 A remembrance agent (RA) is a memory augmentation tool that matches documents from your digital fingerprint to your current context.

+## Example use cases

 For example, when typing an email to a colleague about "artificial intelligence," a remembrance agent can pull up lecture notes from years ago on the topic.

 Another useful example is in the context of industrial tasks.
-Think of a factory working learning a new role on an assembly line.
+Think of a factory worker learning a new role on an assembly line.
 Your company provides you with a lot of documentation as to how to work this role.
 Your colleagues also help get you up to speed.
 However, this is a lot of information to keep in mind and pull up at the right moment, say in the middle of a particular task.
 A remembrance agent can help the worker remember contextually-relevant advice thereby augmenting his memory.

 Beyond a straightforward keyword match based on the content of your documents, other contextual factors of documents can be considered as well including:
 - the date a document is written,